KrakoviaDev/multichainsniper/README.md

 # multichainsniper
 Multi chain and multi wallet sniper that works on a variety of decentralized exchanges as well.
-Optimized methods are used in order to make this one of the fastest, if not the fastest sniper on the market!
+Optimized methods are used in order to make this one of the fastest, if not the fastest sniper on the market.

 ## Interested in buying?
 Sales have reopened.
 Message me on telegram if you are interested